brainstormforce/bb-header-footer/readme.txt

 3. Then from admin settings, you can assign this page as a Header or Footer of your theme.
 [Screenshot](https://cloudup.com/ccBOWVTATyh "Screenshot")

 == Changelog ==
+= 1.2.5 =
+- Updated help links and improved UI text for better clarity.

 = 1.2.4 =
 - Updated Readme File.